Saint Peter's University quietly savors OT win over Kentucky

 The only Jesuit, Catholic university in New Jersey has about 3,000 students, roughly 2,100 of them undergraduates and most from New Jersey.
 Its 30-acre campus sits across the Hudson River from New York City.

+A few dozen students gathered for a pep rally later Friday ahead of Saturday’s second-round matchup with the Murray State Racers.

+“This puts us on the map,” student Cliff Achokas said.
+“You know, Jersey City is oftentimes overlooked because of its proximity to New York City.
+But I think this is a great, great way to make noise for our city, for people to know who we are and what we’re about.”

-Morris said Saint Peter’s has a lot going for it besides basketball.
+Morris, the Saint Peter’s biology major, said the university has a lot going for it besides basketball.
 “The classes are really small.
 It’s very personal.
 If you need help you’re not in a big class where the professor doesn’t even know you.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.